Steven24K/Hello-React-Typescript/README.md

 # Hello-React-Typescript
+This *clean* branch has less dependenies and has only one single React class component with a minimal state.
+Usefull if you want to start from scratch.

 This is a custom React toolchain for starting a single page React app with Typescript.
 A demo app is available [here](https://stevenkoerts.nl/Hello-React-Typescript/).

 ## Dependencies